ray-x/lsp_signature.nvim/README.md

 ### Keybinds
 No default keybinds are provided.
 There are two keybinds available:
 1. toggle_key: Toggle the signature help window.
+It manual toggle config.floating_windows on/off
 2. select_signature_key: Select the current signature when mulitple signature is avalible.